Users will love you for itInnerview: Help the world make progress

 Understanding User Dropout Rate

-User Dropout Rate tracks how many users start a process but leave before finishing it.
-For example, if 100 people begin signing up for a service but 30 leave before completing registration, the dropout rate is 30%.
+User Dropout Rate tracks how many users leave or stop interacting at a certain point in their journey.
+For example, if a user starts filling out a form but leaves before submitting it, that counts as a dropout.
 This metric helps identify where users lose interest or face obstacles.

-Why User Dropout Rate Matters
+Why Monitoring User Dropout Rate Matters

 Frequently Asked Questions